 The country boasts a glorious mosaic of botanical treasures and with its pristine environment, these remain largely untouched and in some cases undiscovered.
 Bhutan is home to an enormous diversity of flora with over 50 species of rhododendrons alone and over 600 species of orchids.
 Bhutan is famous for the legendary Blue Poppy which blooms only once and then dies.
 With few people in the world ever setting eyes on it, a mystique surrounds this beautiful species and it is now the national flower of Bhutan.

-On this 13 day trip you will visit the fabulous textile museum, experience fabulous mountain vistas, visit the famous Takstang Monastry, visit the towns of Thimpu, Paro, Bhumtang, and Phobjika Valley home to the Black Necked Crane.
-We will travel through breathtaking forests, lush valleys and alpine terrains for a unique journey into the countryside to witness stunning rhododendroms and alpine flowers.
-Visit monasteries along the way and marvel in the outstanding art and architecture in remote regions.
+On this 10-day trip, you will visit the fabulous textile museum, experience fabulous mountain vistas, visit the famous Taktsang Monastery, and visit the towns of Thimpu, Paro, Bhumtang, and Phobjika Valley home to the Black Necked Crane.
+We will travel through breathtaking forests, lush valleys, and alpine terrains for a unique journey into the countryside to witness stunning rhododendrons and alpine flowers.
+Visit monasteries along the way and marvel at the outstanding art and architecture in remote regions.

 Just wanted to say thank you for our wonderful trip through Bhutan.
 All the women in the group were wonderful, we got on so well and will probably stay in touch as a group.
 Our guide Dhendup was beautiful and very knowledgable, he coped with our sense of humour very well and gave as good as he got.
 He is well suited to escorting mature-aged Aussie women!
 Our driver Hari was fantastic and we trusted him implicitly despite a couple of very scary moments in the mountains passing trucks.- Karen